PowerGridModel/power-grid-model/README.md

 * Symmetric and asymmetric power flow calculation with Newton-Raphson method and linear method
 * Symmetric and asymmetric state estimation with iterative linear method

+See the [power-grid-model documentation](https://power-grid-model.readthedocs.io/en/stable/) for more information.
+For various conversions to the power-grid-model, refer to the [power-grid-model-io](https://github.com/alliander-opensource/power-grid-model-io) repository.

 # Installation